bobleesj/structure-analyzer-featurizer/doc/source/index.rst

 =============================

 - Did you find SAF helpful?
 You can show support by starring the `GitHub repository <https://github.com/bobleesj/structure-analyzer-featurizer>`_ and recommending it to colleagues.
 - Did you find any bugs?
-Please feel free to report it by creating a new issue so that we can fix it as soon as possible.-
+Please feel free to report them by creating a new issue so that we can fix them as soon as possible.

 .. seealso::

-   Do you want to learn how to use GitHub and develop Python package to reuse your code?
-Please feel free to reach out to Sasngjoon Bob Lee (bobleesj@gmail.edu).
-There are resources you can use to get started such as `scikit-package <https://scikit-package.github.io/scikit-package/>`_
+   Do you want to learn how to use GitHub and develop Python packages to reuse your code?
+Please feel free to reach out to Sangjoon Bob Lee (bobleesj@gmail.edu).
+There are resources you can use to get started, such as `scikit-package <https://scikit-package.github.io/scikit-package/>`_

 .. image:: img/scikit-package-logo-text.png
    :alt: scikit-package logo